eurodyn/Qlack2/Util/qlack2-util-liquibase/README.md

 such as migration strategy as some of your OSGi bundles may keep loading or being deployed when changelogs from other already deployed bundles have began to execute.
-With this migration strategy, the `Q-Liquibase-Priority` header plays little, if any role, and changelogs from bundles are - mor or less - executed according to the bundle's start-level.
+With this migration strategy, the `Q-Liquibase-Priority` header plays little, if any role, and changelogs from bundles are - more or less - executed according to the bundle's start-level.
 - `MANUAL`
 This is a migration strategy mainly to be used when developing and testing.
 The